-Suzhiyan is a traditional sweet made in our home, a must for our Deepavali celebration.
-Full video, step by step pictures with kadalai paruppu pooranam recipe.
+Suzhiyan is a traditional sweet made in Tamil nadu, a must in our home for our Deepavali celebration.
+Let's see how to make suzhiyam with step by step photos and video.

 Please give your precious feedback and suggestions to improve my blog.

 I have updated my post with new pictures and video.
 But here's the old image I used earlier which I do not want to remove.

 Here are the simple ingredients needed to make suzhiyan.
 For full list and quantities, refer the recipe card.